 Today, my specialities include online audio engineering, music programming and commercial voice acting - more here.
 You can also hear me with embarrassing frequency as the 'Station Voice' of 2XS Rocks!

-I have recently supplied the on-board 'Next Stop' announcements for Stagecoach buses in South Yorkshire, Cambridge and Kent and Stagecoach Supertram in Sheffield.
+Since 2019, I have been supplying the on-board 'Next Stop' announcements for Stagecoach buses in South Yorkshire, Cambridge and Kent and Stagecoach Supertram in Sheffield.
 There's more on that here.

 What I Do